rodolphe37/my-awesome-custom-alert/README.md

 >**You have two props:**
 >
- > - type (string with five choices - danger - warning -success - info - primary)
+ > - type (string with five choices - danger - warning - success - info - primary)
  >
  > - content (string - content message to display)